Valerius3024/FIX10_Group25/README.md

 7. Push your commit.
 8. Create Pull Request.
 9. Add 2 people as Reviewers and inform them about your Pull Request.
-10. Last person who review merges your branch to Github master.
+10. Last person who review merges your branch to gitHub master.